-The interconnection has undergone significant changes in the past year.
-In 2019, the interconnection shifted from being served by two Reliability Coordinators (RC) to four, with the expansion of the Southwest Power Pool (SPP) RC into the West and the creation of the BC Hydro RC, and RC West.
-Historically, there has been less reliance on market structures.
-Since 2011, there has been a gradual expansion of market participation by BAs, with a majority of western BAs participating in either the CAISO EIM or the SPP EIS.
+The interconnection has undergone significant changes over the years.
+In 2019, the interconnection shifted from being served by two RC to four, with the expansion of the SPP RC into the West and the creation of the BC Hydro RC and RC West.
+Historically, there has been less reliance on market structures than there is currently.
+Since 2011, there has been a gradual expansion of market participation by BAs, with a majority of Western BAs participating in either the CAISO EIM or the SPP EIS.

 The Western Interconnection is made up of about 136,000 miles of transmission lines.
 Two features distinguish the flow of electricity in the West from that in the East:

 • Long, high-voltage lines were built to connect remote

 generating resources with distant population centers, primarily along the West Coast.

 • Other lines carry power from hydroelectric resources in the Pacific Northwest to California and other states.
 These resources have the greatest capacity during the spring and summer, when demand in the Northwest is relatively low.
 This allows utilities there to sell a great deal of excess power.